ScandinavianSection-UCLA/hGIS_ETK/README.md

 This repository contains data and tools for historical GIS study of the Danish folklore collection of Evald Tang Kristensen (1843-1929).
 The shapefiles and tools are intended for use with ArcGIS.

-The three main collections are: fieldtrip data detailing Tang Kristensen's 267 trips as described in his memoirs, _Minder og Oplevelser_.
+The three main collections are:
+1 fieldtrip data detailing Tang Kristensen's 267 trips as described in his memoirs, _Minder og Oplevelser_.
+2 data and tools related to the places Tang Kristensen visited on his field collecting trips 3 data and tools related to transportation means including train and ferry data

 Additional data resources can be found through Digdag and the Danish Cadastral Survey (Kort og Matrikelstyrelsen).